mymine/magiskhide/README.md

 #### Configure by CLI

-- You can manage denylist by `magiskhide --denylist`.
+- You can manage denylist by `magisk --denylist`.

 - To add pkg/process to denylist, use this command (example adding `com.google.android.gms.unstable`):